More than half of Zimbabwean population will need food aid, cabinet says

 A local consortium of private millers plan to import 1.4 million metric tonnes of white and yellow maize from Brazil and other countries to cover the food deficit.

-It follows the government's appeal for $2 billion in food aid from well wishers and donors.
+It follows the government's appeal for $2bn in food aid from well wishers and donors.